cmu-rss-lab/rosdiscover-evaluation/README.rst

 where :code:`<system>` is one of :code:`autorally | husky | turtlebot`.
 A side-by-side comparison of the architectures, and the metrics calculated, are in the last to sections of this file.

-The rest of this section describes how to reproduced RQ2 step-by-step.
+The rest of this section describes how to reproduce RQ2 step by step.

-**Step 1: Derived the ground truth by observing the running system.**
+**Step 1: Derive the ground truth by observing the running system.**

 .. code::